 Doctors often prescribe chemotherapy drugs in combination.

-Before starting chemotherapy, you’ll have an opportunity to consult with your doctor.
+Before starting chemotherapy, you’ll have an opportunity to consult with a doctor.
 This is a good time to ask questions and discuss your concerns.

-What to ask your doctor before starting oral chemotherapy
+What to ask a doctor before starting oral chemotherapy

-Here are some questions you may want to as your doctor:
+Here are some questions you may want to ask a doctor:

 - Exactly how should I take this medication?
 (You may be provided with a diary to keep track of times and doses.)